-(a) A conservator may pay, or secure by encumbering assets of from the estate claims against the estate or against the protected person arising before or after the conservatorship upon their presentation and allowance in accordance with the priorities stated in subsection (d).
-A claimant may present a claim may be presented by either of the following methods:
+(a) A conservator may pay or secure from the estate claims

+against the estate or against the protected person arising before or after the conservatorship upon their presentation and allowance in accordance with the priorities stated in subsection (d).
+A claim may be presented by either of the following methods:

-- (1) the claimant may delivering or mailing to the conservator a written statement of the claim indicating its basis, the name and mailing address of the claimant, and the amount claimed; or - (2) the claimant may filing a written statement of the claim, in the form prescribed by rule, with the clerk of court and deliver or mail a copy of the statement to the conservator. - (b) A claim is deemed presented on receipt of the written statement of claim by the conservator or the filing of the claim with the court, whichever first occurs.
+(1) the claimant may deliver or mail to the conservator a written statement of the claim indicating its basis, the name and mailing address of the claimant, and the amount claimed; or

+(2) the claimant may file a written statement of the claim, in the form prescribed by rule, with the clerk of court and deliver or mail a copy of the statement to the conservator.

+(b) A claim is deemed presented on receipt of the written statement of claim by the conservator or the filing of the claim with the court, whichever first occurs.
 A presented claim is allowed if it is not disallowed by written statement mailed by the conservator to the claimant within 60 days after its presentation.
 The conservator before payment may change an allowance to a disallowance in whole or in part, but not after allowance by a court order or judgment or an order directing payment of the claim.
-The presentation of a claim tolls the running of any statute of limitation relating to the claim until 30 days after its disallowance. - (c) A claimant whose claim has not been paid may petition the court for determination of the claim at any time before it is barred by a statute of limitations and, upon due proof, procure an order for its allowance, payment, or security by encumbering assets of from the estate.
-If a proceeding is pending against a protected person at the time of appointment of a conservator or is initiated against the protected person thereafter, the moving party shall give notice of the proceeding to the conservator notice of any proceeding if that the proceeding could result in creating a claim against the estate.
+The presentation of a claim tolls any statute of limitation relating to the claim until 30 days after its disallowance.

+(c) A claimant whose claim has not been paid may petition the court for determination of the claim at any time before it is barred by a statute of limitations and, upon due proof, procure an order for its allowance, payment, or security from the estate.
+If a proceeding is pending against a protected person at the time of appointment of a conservator or is initiated against the protected person thereafter, the moving party shall give notice of the proceeding to the conservator if the proceeding could result in creating a claim against the estate.

-- (d) If it appears that the conservatorship estate is likely to be exhausted before all existing claims are paid, the conservator shall distribute the estate in money or in kind in payment of claims in the following order: - (1) costs and expenses of administration; - (2) claims of the federal or state government having priority under other law; - (3) claims incurred by the conservator for support, care, education, health, and welfare previously provided to the protected person or individuals who are in fact dependent on the protected person; - (4) claims arising before the conservatorship; and - (5) all other claims. - (e) Preference may not be given in the payment of a claim over any other claim of the same class, and a claim due and payable may not be preferred over claims not due. - (f) If assets of the conservatorship are adequate to meet all existing claims, the court, acting in the best interest of the protected person, may order the conservator to give a mortgage or other security on the conservatorship estate to secure payment at some future date of any or all claims.
+(d) If it appears that the conservatorship estate is likely to be exhausted before all existing claims are paid, the conservator shall distribute the estate in money or in kind in payment of claims in the following order:

+(1) costs and expenses of administration;

+(2) claims of the federal or state government having priority under other law;

+(3) claims incurred by the conservator for support, care, education, health, and welfare previously provided to the protected person or individuals who are in fact dependent on the protected person;

+(4) claims arising before the conservatorship; and

+(5) all other claims.

+(e) Preference may not be given in the payment of a claim over any other claim of the same class, and a claim due and payable may not be preferred over claims not due.

+(f) If assets of the conservatorship are adequate to meet all existing claims, the court, acting in the best interest of the protected person, may order the conservator to give a mortgage or other security on the conservatorship estate to secure payment at some future date of any or all claims.